Symbolk/IntelliMerge/README.md

 1. Merged Java files.

-2. a csv file with the alignment information of program elements affected by refactorings, which can be consumed by applications that assist the developer in manually resolving conflicts * and examining auto-merged parts.
+2. A csv file with the alignment information of program elements affected by refactorings, which can be consumed by the [IntelliMerge-UI] (under development) for developers to verify resolved conflicts and manually resolve remained conflicts.

    Example: